7RU7H/Archive/Virtualization/Lab-Making/VirtualBox-Windows-10-VM.md

 ## Networking

-MAke careful consideration as to what is safe and what you want.
+Make careful consideration as to what is safe and what you want.
 This is an awesome blog about every possible configuration options, with pictures and well written [nakivo.com](https://www.nakivo.com/blog/virtualbox-network-setting-guide/)

+## Sharing Files

+Either Install Guest Editions

+Setup a Shared Folder

 ## Reference